Assess Office compatibility

 Your goal for the Discover phase is to know what's being used the most and by whom.
 There are two approaches that you can take to start the discovery process.

-The preferred approach is to start to deploy Telemetry Agent to help you discover usage within monitored groups and then use those results to begin discussions with business groups.
+The preferred approach is to start to deploy the Office Telemetry Agent to help you discover usage within monitored groups and then use those results to begin discussions with business groups.

-Now it's time to start to make plans to deploy Telemetry Agent to the existing Office clients.
+Now it's time to start to make plans to deploy the agent to the existing Office clients.
 Here are some considerations to think about before you deploy the agent.
-You will find requirements to deploy the agent in Telemetry agent.
-If you haven't yet deployed Telemetry Dashboard, you will find that information in Deploy Telemetry Dashboard.
+You will find requirements to deploy the agent in Office Telemetry Agent.
+If you haven't yet deployed Office Telemetry Dashboard, you will find that information in Deploy Office Telemetry Dashboard.

 Choose which Office client computers to monitor